 After we got food in our bellies from a local restaurant (which is sadly now closed), we headed on a walk around central Budapest, along the Danube.
 Admiring the House of Parliament at night was absolutely stunning and is something I recommend doing at one point during your visit.
 The riverside walk passes in front of the House of Parliament and down towards the Chain Bridge.
 Seeing Budapest lit up at night was magical, to say the least.
 During this walk, you’ll also pass the Shoes on the Danube which is a war memorial located directly along the river.

 There are also plenty of options to take river cruises to get the same experience.
 We did not have time to try this during our weekend in Budapest but we saw many choices of tours operating!
-This is something that might be worthwhile to book in advance.
+This is something I really wish we did so look into this option and book it in advance!

 Check out the Ruin Bars